DeepSpace2/StyleFrame/docs/api_documentation.rst

 -----

 The utils module contains the most widely used values for styling elements such as colors and border types for convenience.
-It is possible to directly use a value that is not present in the utils module as long as Excel recognise it.
+It is possible to directly use a value that is not present in the utils module as long as Excel recognises it.

 utils.number_formats
 ^^^^^^^^^^^^^^^^^^^^